You can upgrade an existing external IPAM integration point to source a more recent version of the vendor-specific IPAM integration package.

-For information about how to create an external IPAM integration point, see Add an external IPAM integration for Infoblox in vRealize Automation Cloud.
+For information about how to create an external IPAM integration point, see Add an external IPAM integration for Infoblox in VMware Aria Automation.

 - Verify that you have an account with the external IPAM provider and that you have the correct access credentials to your organization's account with that IPAM provider.

 - Verify that you have access to a deployed integration package for your IPAM provider.
-The deployed package is initially obtained as a .zip download from your IPAM provider website or from the VMware Marketplace and then deployed to vRealize Automation Cloud.
+The deployed package is initially obtained as a .zip download from your IPAM provider website or from the VMware Marketplace and then deployed to VMware Aria Automation.

-For information about how to download and deploy the provider package .zip file and make it available as a Provider value on the IPAM Integration page, see Download and deploy an external IPAM provider package for use in vRealize Automation Cloud.
+For information about how to download and deploy the provider package .zip file and make it available as a Provider value on the IPAM Integration page, see Download and deploy an external IPAM provider package for use in VMware Aria Automation.

 - Verify that you have access to a configured running environment for the IPAM provider.
 The running environment is typically a cloud account or integration point that contains an associated cloud extensibility endpoint that has been deployed to the target vCenter.

-For information about running environment characteristics, see Create a running environment for an IPAM integration point in vRealize Automation Cloud.
+For information about running environment characteristics, see Create a running environment for an IPAM integration point in VMware Aria Automation.